 Bachelor's Degree Components

-Beginning in Fall 2014, Philadelphia University is launching the Hallmarks Core, the next generation of our innovative general education core curriculum.
-Incoming first-year students in 2014 will begin their general education in the new Hallmarks Core curriculum, while our students who matriculated earlier or enter the University as transfer students will complete the College Studies program.
+Beginning in fall 2014, Philadelphia University launched the Hallmarks Core, the next generation of our innovative general education core curriculum.
+Incoming first-year students will begin their general education in the Hallmarks Core curriculum, while our students who matriculated prior to 2014 or on the 2013-14 catalog will complete the College Studies program.
 In both cases, our students benefit from a rigorous and coherent approach to general education that is based on essential learning outcomes and structured to build relevant skills and knowledge over four years.

 Study in the liberal arts and sciences encourages students to be integrative thinkers who can see connections across disciplinary boundaries and within a wide range of knowledge.
 Through exposure to complex, real-world issues and studies in history, humanities and the social sciences, mathematics and the natural and physical sciences, students become graduates who are well-read, well-spoken, worldly, flexible and adaptable—individuals who never stop learning and making connections in everything they do.

 The College of Science, Health and the Liberal Arts oversees the Hallmarks Core and College Studies and develops these programs to promote the best of a strong liberal arts and sciences tradition integrated with a professionally oriented curriculum.
 Our general education core curriculum forms the backbone of every undergraduate student’s major, bringing classmates together to share a common educational experience and to learn from one another’s diverse perspectives.